WHITE-KNIGHT5/MpvRxN/README.md

 - Removed dark backgrounds from all gesture overlays (volume, brightness, speed, seek) — replaced with transparent backgrounds and white text.
 - Removed the FastForward arrow icon from the speed pill.
 - Removed the full speed-slider panel during swipe gestures in favor of the simple pill.
-- Fixed swipe-speed always starting at 2x regardless of hold-speed setting.
+- Changed swipe-speed always starting at 2x regardless of hold-speed setting.
 - FAB quick-play (single tap to play most recent video, long-press for menu) introduced for the first time.
 - Attempted to fix for the landscape rotation-flash bug (`enableOnBackInvokedCallback="false"` app-wide).
 - Changed `applicationId` to `app.gyrolet.mpvrxn` to allow installing alongside the original app.